 NOTE: By setting this value ON the web application can access all information that is derived from the used authentication method.

 |Single-Value Attributes||Single-value constraint fails for the defined attribute if more than one distinct value is assigned|

 |Required Attributes||The required constraint fails for the defined attribute if no value is assigned|

 The components of the authorization policy consist of Single-Value and Required constraints.
 The constraints function is an aid for the application designer and legacy application compatibility.
 For example, if an application requires a mandatory attribute with the user information, for example email address, this check can be performed already by Ubisecure SSO.
 Similarly, if an application does not support multiple roles, this can be verified to ensure that only one role is sent during the authorization process.
 Thus, additional data validation at the application level is avoided.

 If no Single-Value or Required attributes are set, no checking is performed on the Authorization Policy.
 Multiple attribute values with the same name can be sent and null values do not cause authorization failure.

-If an attribute name is listed in the Single-Value Attribute list, authorization will fail if more than one attribute value with the same name is listed in the Authorization Policy.
+If an attribute name is listed in the Single-Value Attribute list, authorization will fail if more than one attribute value with the same name is configured in the Authorization Policy.

-If an attribute name is listed in both the Single-Value Attribute list and the Required Attributes list, that an attribute value with that name must be listed in the Authorization Policy.
-An attribute with a null value or more than one attribute with that name will cause authorization failure.
+If an attribute name is listed in the Required Attributes list, then an attribute with that name and a non-null value must be configured in the Authorization Policy.

 In summary, the default constraint allows 0..N values assigned per attribute, single-value allows 0..1 values, required allows 1..N, and the combination of single-value and required allows 1..1 values.